yecril71pl/cpp-docs.pl-pl/docs/atl/reference/ccomgitptr-class.md

 #### <a name="parameters"></a>Parametry

 *T*<br/>
-Typ wskaźnika interfejsu, który ma być przechowywany w usłudze GIT.
+Typ wskaźnika interfejsu, który ma być przechowywany w GIT.

 ## <a name="members"></a>Elementy członkowskie